-If this is the principle which is opposed to what is called Plymouthism, while this decried Plymouthism recognizes the presence of the Spirit of God as a Spirit of union, power, and order, and recognizes the word of God, understood by the help of that Spirit, as a sufficient rule given by God for every case, and notably to. lead ardent affections and subject consciences in a path pleasing to God, in the midst of the Church which that Spirit has gathered in its unity, in order to be the faithful spouse of Christ&#8212;all that is done, in throwing discredit on our views by the name of Plymouthism, is to cover us, in the eyes of simple souls, with a nickname given by the enemy to Christian faithfulness and obedience to the authority of God&#8217;s word.
+If this is the principle which is opposed to what is called Plymouthism, while this decried Plymouthism recognizes the presence of the Spirit of God as a Spirit of union, power, and order, and recognizes the word of God, understood by the help of that Spirit, as a sufficient rule given by God for every case, and notably to lead ardent affections and subject consciences in a path pleasing to God, in the midst of the Church which that Spirit has gathered in its unity in order to be the faithful spouse of Christ -- all that is done, in throwing discredit on our views by the name of Plymouthism, is to cover us, in the eyes of simple souls, with a nickname given by the enemy to Christian faithfulness and obedience to the authority of God's word.
 Let people say what they will, provided that, for my part, I may realize that which they reject.

-Let us again cite the &#8220;Reformation&#8221; of October 29th, 1846.
+Let us again cite the "Réformation" of October 29th, 1846.

-&#8220;This brings us to the other fundamental error of Plymouthism; we mean the use it makes of the word of God.
+This brings us to the other fundamental error of Plymouthism, we mean the use it makes of the word of God.
 The evangelical principle, that of the Reformation, is the exclusive authority of the holy scriptures, and consequently, the assertion

 {68}

 that those scriptures are fully sufficient.
-At the same time it is taken for granted that, by this, the churches of the Reformation mean an authority in that sphere of things of which the Bible speaks,| a sufficient light in those questions which tend to salvation.
-It has never otherwise been understood or explained&#8230; But &#8230; the sixteenth century itself was not always consistent.
+At the same time it is taken for granted that, by this, the churches of the Reformation mean an authority in that sphere of things of which the Bible speaks,¦ a sufficient light in those questions which tend to salvation.
+It has never otherwise been understood or explained ...
+But ... the sixteenth century itself was not always consistent.

-&#8220;Scripture is sufficient for all that which pertains to salvation.
-Such is the Protestant maxim.
+"Scripture is sufficient for all that which pertains to salvation.
+Such is the Protestant maxim."

-&#8220;But to appeal, in ecclesiastical questions, to the authority of scripture, to expect from scripture light upon these questions in the name of its dignity as the sole rule for Christians, is to comprise matters of form and organization among things necessary for salvation.| Now, is not this the Catholic principle?
+"But to appeal, in ecclesiastical questions, to the authority of scripture, to expect from scripture light upon these questions in the name of its dignity as the sole rule for Christians, is to comprise matters of form and organization among things necessary for salvation.¦ Now, is not this the Catholic principle?
 Outside the Church, that is, of a particular form of the Church, no salvation?
-These so deeply anti-evangelical notions are much more widely spread than is generally believed.&#8221;
+These so deeply anti-evangelical notions are much more widely spread than is generally believed."

 The attention of Christians cannot be too much drawn to the slippery nature of the ground on which they have been set by the existing systems and by those who seek either to preserve them or modify them by introducing new life into them.
 It is impossible to maintain their systems, if the authority of the Bible be maintained.
 And hence the Bible is set aside to admit these systems or to keep them.
 Catholicism, to which people would assimilate us, does not seek its constitution in the Bible.
-It makes the Bible depend on the authority of the Church,; that is to say, it takes away from God the right of *Himself* addressing the conscience and making man directly responsible for what he has heard, and it practically declares that what God has said and done in this respect is defective.
+It makes the Bible depend on the authority of the Church; that is to say, it takes away from God the right of *Himself* addressing the conscience and making man directly responsible for what he has heard, and it practically declares that what God has said and done in this respect is defective.
 For the Catholic, the Church and her forms precede the Bible, which he receives from the hands of the Church.
 For the Catholic, the forms must not be judged by the Bible, which is precisely the principle of our adversaries.
 There is, however, between the Catholics

-| Does not the Bible speak of the Church and of the order which is becoming for it?
+¦ Does not the Bible speak of the Church and of the order which is becoming for it?